tersesystems/jmxbuilder/README.md

 Internally, the DynamicBean builder assembles a DynamicBean, using Open MBean type data in much the same way as an [MXBean](https://docs.oracle.com/javase/8/docs/api/javax/management/MXBean.html).
 This is the same approach taken by [JMXWrapper.java](https://github.com/uklimaschewski/JMXWrapper/blob/master/src/com/udojava/jmx/wrapper/JMXBeanWrapper.java).

+The DynamicBean consists of attributes, operations, and notifications which are put together from Info objects.
+Each of these has their own builder APIs, i.e. `AttributeInfo` is created from `AttributeInfo.builder()`.
+This allows for filling out details like the description and the descriptor, which aren't available from the default API.

-JMX has so many different APIs and annotations that it  OpenMBean API has some issues, because it doesn't handle primitive types like `int` or `boolean`.
+OpenMBean API has some issues, because it doesn't handle primitive types like `int` or `boolean`.
 To correct this, the `MBeanInfo` returned is not an `OpenMBeanInfo` and there is some special case handling..
 From the [MBeanInfo contents for an MXBean section](https://docs.oracle.com/javase/8/docs/api/javax/management/MXBean.html):

 > An MXBean is a type of Open MBean.
 However, for compatibility reasons, its MBeanInfo is not an OpenMBeanInfo.
 In particular, when the type of an attribute, parameter, or operation return value is a primitive type such as int, or is void (for a return type), then the attribute, parameter, or operation will be represented respectively by an MBeanAttributeInfo, MBeanParameterInfo, or MBeanOperationInfo whose getType() or getReturnType() returns the primitive name ("int" etc).
 This is so even though the mapping rules above specify that the opendata mapping is the wrapped type (Integer etc).
 .